 Area Impact Description KPI Values Access Increased access and usage of e-Infrastructures by scientific communities, simplifying the "embracing" of e-Science.
-Number of users of the HADDOCK web portals Number of runs handled by the server Usability Simplifying deployment of the web portals in cloud resources • Number of could instances of the portal initiated Impact on Policy Policy impact depends on the successful generation and dissemination of relevant knowledge that can be used for policy formulation at the EU, or national level. • N/A Visibility Visibility of the project among scientists, technology providers and resource managers at high level.
-Number of citations of the HADDOCK software (sustained increased of ~ 50 citations a year) Advertisement at events/conferences/workshops: at least 10 conferences/workshops a year Knowledge Impact Knowledge impact creation: The impact on knowledge creation and dissemination of knowledge generated in the project depends on a high level of activity in dissemination to the proper groups. • Number of journal publications acknowledging the project: 5
+Number of users of the HADDOCK web portals Number of runs handled by the server Usability Simplifying deployment of the web portals in cloud resources Number of downloads of the HADDOCK Impact on Policy Policy impact depends on the successful generation and dissemination of relevant knowledge that can be used for policy formulation at the EU, or national level. • N/A Visibility Visibility of the project among scientists, technology providers and resource managers at high level.
+Number of citations of the HADDOCK software (sustained increased of ~ 50 citations a year) Number of HADDOCK portal cloud installations/usage: <input here=""/> Advertisement at events/conferences/workshops: at least 10 conferences/workshops a year Knowledge Impact Knowledge impact creation: The impact on knowledge creation and dissemination of knowledge generated in the project depends on a high level of activity in dissemination to the proper groups.
+Number of journal publications acknowledging the project: 5 Number of conference papers and presentations: THIS ONE IS ALREADY in VISIBILITY

 Table 1 Key Performance Indicators (KPI) associated to different areas.
-Add in this table how your community would contribute to the KPIs.
-Note: this table will NOT be included in the deliverable.
+Add in this table how you community would contribute to the KPIs.
+Note: this table will NOT be included in the deliverable. ır .